lbl-srg/obc/specification/source/cdl.rst

 When instantiating a block, this annotation can also be added to the instantiation clause, and it will overwrite the class level declaration.

-[For example, consider the pseude-code
+[For example, consider the pseudo-code

 .. code-block:: modelica